kvdomingo/kengpt/README.md

 ## Official Hosted Version

-Use Chatbot UI without having to host it yourself!
+Use KenGPT without having to host it yourself!

-Find the official hosted version of Chatbot UI [here](https://chatbotui.com).
+Find the official hosted version of KenGPT [here](https://gpt.kvd.studio).

 ## Sponsor

-If you find Chatbot UI useful, please consider [sponsoring](https://github.com/sponsors/mckaywrigley) me to support my open-source work :)
+If you find KenGPT useful, please consider [sponsoring](https://github.com/sponsors/mckaywrigley) me to support their open-source work :)

 ## Issues